 Things to do nearby 2 Low Glenridding

 Where to begin to explain all that Glenridding has to offer?
-Well let’s start with the obvious!
+Let’s start with the obvious!
 The village is nestled at the foot of the mighty Helvellyn range and has easy access to the classic routes up England’s third highest mountain.
 Wainwright writes affectionately about the fell, describing it as a friendly giant with a long history full of legend and romance.
 St Sunday Crag and Catstycam can also be climbed straight from the village.
-These hills are some of the biggest and most exciting fells, with wide ranging views, dramatic rock faces, and spine tingling ridge walks and scrambles.
-A word of caution however.
-If you do not have a head for heights, then do not attempt to cross Striding or Swirral Edge to the summit of Helvellyn.
-Although there are options to traverse the ridge on a lower path, a fall from here could be fatal.
-In poor conditions such as low cloud, rain, high wind or ice and snow, then it should not be attempted.
-In fine clear conditions, crossing the ridge is exhilarating.
-Just remember that the ridge will always be there and the feeling of conquering it is an unbeatable Lake District memory.
-Save it for a fine day and savour it.
+These hills are some of the biggest and most exciting fells, with wide-ranging views, dramatic rock faces and spine-tingling ridge walks and scrambles.

-Aside from these Lake District giants there are many more delightful low level walks to savour in this area.
-Less than 3 miles away is the National Trust car park for Aira Force.
-This majestic waterfall has a one mile circular route to take you around the different viewpoints of the falls and a handy café after your exertions.
+Aside from the Lake District giants there are many delightful low-level walks to savour in this area.
+Less than three miles from Glenridding is the National Trust car park for Aira Force.
+This majestic waterfall has a one-mile circular route to take you around the different viewpoints of the falls and a handy café after your exertions.
 You can also branch off on various other paths from here if you’re feeling more energetic!
+There is a new path between Aira Force and Glencoyne Bay, where the poet William Wordsworth and sister Dorothy first saw the long line of daffodils that became the inspiration for his most famous poem.

-If you fancy a picnic on the banks of Ullswater or perhaps up at Lanty’s Tarn above Glenridding, then you can’t go far wrong with the local shops.
-In Glenridding there is a mini market that sells mouth-watering pies, local meat and cheese and a wide selection of local beers
+If you fancy a picnic on the banks of Ullswater or perhaps up at Lanty’s Tarn above Glenridding, you can’t go far wrong with the local shops, including a mini market that sells mouth-watering pies, local meat and cheese and a wide selection of local beer.
+Hungry visitors might head to Howtown Hotel, situated near the lovely little Hallin Fell, accessed by car along a bumpy road or by sailing in style on a steamer from Glenridding or Patterdale, which is highly recommended!
+Also on the road to Howtown is the Sharrow Bay Country House Hotel, one of the oldest Lakeland hotels and the birthplace of the famous Sticky Toffee Pudding.

-Kirkstone Pass also opens up the many acclaimed restaurants in Ambleside, perhaps you might enjoy a cinema evening at Zeffirelli’s or Fellini’s two charming cinemas frequently showing independent films with excellent vegetarian restaurants attached to them.
+Heading over Kirkstone Pass opens up the many acclaimed restaurants in Ambleside.
+Perhaps you might enjoy a cinema evening at Zeffirelli’s or Fellini’s, two charming cinemas frequently showing independent films, with excellent vegetarian restaurants attached to them.